Lynn Hemingway

-Lynn N. Hemingway is a Democratic member of the Utah House of Representatives, representing the 40th District in Salt Lake, Utah.
+Lynn N. Hemingway is an American politician who served as a Democratic member of the Utah House of Representatives, representing the 40th District in Salt Lake, Utah.
 Hemingway was elected in to the Utah House of Representatives in 2006, and served through 2018.

 Early life and career

 Hemingway studied at Westminster College and the University of Utah.
 In 2002, Hemingway retired from the Williams Company.
 His wife works as a real estate office manager.